doubledare704/aura-prompt/README.md

-# Aura Prompt - AI Chrome Extension
+# Aura Prompt—AI Chrome Extension

 A modern Chrome extension built with Vue.js and shadcn/ui that integrates with Chrome's built-in Prompt API to provide AI-powered assistance for webpage analysis and general questions.

 ## Features